superfly/fly/README.md

 ### Secrets

-You can require secrets in your app.config in your like:
+You can require secrets in your app.config like this:

 ```yaml
 # .fly.yml